gaserslav/My_http-server-framework-ish/README.md

             return "<div> hello world</div>".getBytes();}
             });
 ```
-as you can see cannel object has 2 parametars one is mapping(String) and what_should_i_do interface in which you have function with same name that you specify logic what that function returns thats Response and via Request object you access Request
+as you can see cannel object has 2 parametars one is mapping(String) and what_should_i_do interface in which you have function with same name that you specify logic.
+What that function returns thats Response and via Request object you access Request

 after you initialized channel you can add it to Server